Down-set thresholds: Uniform covers

-Finally, for \cref{containers}, a standard application of the machinery of hypergraph containers (as in~\citep{cont2}, for example) shows that for all $\varepsilon>0$, there exists $C>0$ such that for all $n\in \N$, there is a family of $\exp({Cn^{3/2}\log(n)})$ graphs on $[n]$, each with at most $(\frac{1}{4}+\varepsilon)n^2$ edges, that collectively contain all triangle-free graphs on $[n]$; the claimed bound follows. \end{proof}
+Finally, for \cref{containers}, a standard application of the machinery of hypergraph containers (as in~\citep{cont2}, for example) shows that for all $\varepsilon>0$, there exists $C>0$ such that for all $n\in \N$, there is a family of $\exp({Cn^{3/2}\log n})$ graphs on $[n]$, each with at most $(\frac{1}{4}+\varepsilon)n^2$ edges, that collectively contain all triangle-free graphs on $[n]$; the claimed bound follows by adding edges to each of these graphs until each of them has exactly $\binom{n}{2}-cn^2$ edges. \end{proof}